 You could work in a wide range of contexts and at different levels.
 Within the NHS, most counsellors work in Improving Access to Psychological Therapy (IAPT) services.
 Here, experienced counsellors with specific accreditations undertake training to deliver forms of counselling and psychotherapy recommended for depression such as counselling for depression, interpersonal psychotherapy or dynamic interpersonal therapy.

 - provide help, care and support to patients with cancer and their families

-- work with individuals who have drug-related problems
+- work with individuals who have drug or alcohol-related problems

 - help individuals understand and deal with genetic disorders

 - provide counselling and support for families with an unplanned pregnancy